MJEmilio/MachineLearning/README.md

 This repository contains cheat sheets of ML algorithms for Data Science, all implemented in Python from scratch using numpy and scikit-learn:

-## Cheat Sheets of Implemented Algorithms
+## Categories of Implemented Algorithms

 ### Dimensionality Reduction